Project: IVS Next – Stichting ICTU, acting upon instructions from Rijkswaterstaat.

-For a new expert system for Rijkswaterstaat, I was responsible for the entire User Experience design.
-The expert system is used by vessel traffic controllers, lock keepers, bridge personnel and other employees to gather data about the vessels on the waterways that they are responsible for.
+For a new expert system for Rijkswaterstaat, I am responsible for the creation of a detailed prototype of a vessel traffic system.
+This expert system is used by vessel traffic controllers, lock keepers, bridge personnel and other employees to gather data about the vessels on the waterways that they are responsible for.
 In this system, users can view, add, update and delete vessel data.
 Also, the system predicts, advises and offers planning tools to plan the locks and bridge operation efficiently.
-Last but not least, in a case of emergency, the system can provide all the vessel data that the rescue parties need to be properly informed about the situation they are dealing with, including concerning ships and possible dangerous cargo.
+Last but not least: in case of emergency the system can provide all the vessel data that the rescue parties need to be properly informed about the situation they are dealing with, including worrisome ships and possibly dangerous cargo.

-As a UX designer, my position in this SCRUM project was in-between the end users, stakeholders, developers, story owners, architects and I answer to the product owner.
+As a UX designer, my position in this SCRUM-project is in between the end users, stakeholders, developers, story owners and architects.
+I answer to the product owner.

 - User research